alanSechi/alanSechi/README.md

 - Working as a team in the same development environment pushed me to write code **clean and understandable way as possibile** :construction_worker:

-- Leaving the comfort zone :no_entry: and using new technologies in order to learn as much as possible, working with **Agile methodology** helped me a lot to organize my work, to meet the deadlines :calendar: while also respecting the guidelines to make an understanble and clean work.
+- Leaving the comfort zone :no_entry: and using new technologies in order to learn as much as possible

+- Working with **Agile methodology** helped me and the other team mebers to organize our work.

 - I have also learned to stay positive :muscle: by facing problems and obstacles along the way, always trying to motivate others to give their all too.